bahmutov/babel-service/README.md

 ## Main idea

 ServiceWorker that runs [ES6 feature tests](https://featuretests.io/) and transpiles the incoming application code as needed.
+Each tested feature can map to a Babel plugin.
-If the browser already supports default parameters, then do not transpile them!
+For example, if the browser already supports ES6 default parameters, then do not transpile them!

 ## Demo